neenu-kurian/music-player/README.md

 Steps to run the application:

-Clone the repostory
+1. Clone the repostory

-Go to project folder and Use yarn to install all dependencies as shown below yarn install
+2. Go to project folder and Use yarn to install all dependencies as shown below yarn install

-3.Open a terminal and Go to project-client folder and give yarn start
+3. Open a terminal and Go to project-client folder and give yarn start

-4.Login using your spotify account
+4. Login using your spotify account